 Strategic Self-Assessment

-- Evaluate current depth of expertise in primary domain(s)
+- Be honest about your current depth in your primary domain

-- Assess existing breadth across related functions
+- Assess your existing breadth across related functions

-- Define personal learning objectives for both dimensions
+- Set learning objectives for both dimensions

 Primary Expertise Development (The Vertical Bar)